bilelmoussaoui/Authenticator/README.md

 ### Credits
 - Websites and application icons are from Paper theme, created by [Sam Hewitt](https://github.com/snwh)
+- Applications/Websites database are from [twofactorauth](https://github.com/2factorauth/twofactorauth), by 2factorauth team

 ### How to build from source
 1 - Clone the repository